forthy42/net2o/wiki/client-auth.md

 attack has to replace both identities to actually intercept the communication (if there is an identity exchange).

 So what happens if we use the public key as sign-in to the server?
-The user presents its public key, which establishes a shared secret that allows to verify that this user is legitimate (i.e. knows his secret key), **and** at the same time allows to establish a secure connection.
+The users present their public key, which establishes a shared secret that allows to verify that this user is legitimate (i.e. knows their secret key), **and** at the same time allows to establish a secure connection.

 The trust model is again "we know each other" model.
-This time, we have a much better position than in the "unknown server case": The first time an unknown new user accesses a server is when he creates his account.
+This time, we have a much better position than in the "unknown server case": The first time unknown new users accesses a server is when they creates their account.
 This is still critical, you don't want to create an account while a man-in-the-middle attack is ongoing (this is a "captive environment" problem; if you never leave that environment, the MitM can go on with that attack forever.
 A captive